Category ‘WordPress’

 LAMP setup: Make it faster

-Popularity in other words means more visitors (traffic) or we can say more requests per second.
-Did you ever measure how many requests per second your Web server can handle and how you can improve it?
-This article should give you the answer and show you how to increase quickness of your Web application.
+Popularity means more traffic or we can say more requests per second.
+Did you ever measure how many requests per second your Web server can handle and how to improve it?
+This article should give the answer and show how to increase quickness of Web applications like WordPress, phpBB, Joomla …

 Google syntax highlighter